amilasenakumara/simple/demo.md

 Useful git commands
 ---------------------------------
-git states - Provides useful information git add - Moves one or more files from unstaged to staged git commit - Commits any staged files git push - Uploads commited files to GitHub
+git status - Provides useful information git add - Moves one or more files from unstaged to staged git commit - Commits any staged files git push - Uploads commited files to GitHub